 Although it’s not required to follow these specific dimensions for every platform if you’re unsure what size to use then take a look at other graphics shared by businesses in your industry to see which one they’re using most often.

 The goal should be to create graphics that are visually appealing without being too bulky – this way the information will still stand out and users won’t have trouble reading any text within them.
+For example, if you’re an up-and-coming designer working on a graphic design resume, you need to find a good balance of visuals and information.
 That’s one of the steps and elements of unified communications across your channels.

 #2 Add text to make your image more interesting

 Some people use their names, brands, product descriptions or quotes as a kind of branding for themselves on social media platforms like Instagram or Twitter because they want to build an audience that knows them by name in this field – not just as “Person X” but also whether they’re using their personal account or company account with followers who are interested in what Company X is up too!
 The key thing here is knowing how you can best represent yourself through images online in order to grow your following and reach new audiences who might otherwise never see what you do.

 Add text to make your image more interesting.
 Some people use their names, brands, product descriptions, or quotes as a kind of branding for themselves on social media platforms like Instagram or Twitter because they want to build an audience that knows them by name in this field – not just as “Person X” but also whether they’re using their personal account or company account with followers who are interested in what Company X is up too!
 The key thing here is knowing how you can best represent yourself through images online in order to grow your following and reach new audiences who might otherwise never see what you do.
 This can also apply to other materials, e.g. real estate marketing packages.

 #3 Add filters if wanted (but be careful).